TheJena/RecommenderSystem/README.md

 * apply a content-based approach to the data
 * merge the recommendations of the two approaches into a single list of item to recommend
+* plot a performance comparison between the graph-based and the content-based approach

 How to create MongoDB dump
 =========================